HsuJoann/HsuJoann.github.io/_posts/2023-01-30-distributed-method-for-data-engineer.md

 be  run for about 30 hours in one of our data scientist's computer. but it is not a good way because if the computer lose power all the previous hours will go to waste.
 So, we planned to do it on the Hadoop Cluster.
 Now, the question becomes: how to distribute all the process effectively.
 If we don't distribute it effectively, the shovelling data inside cluster will make the job worse.
+(the following code need to be updated, it is just a place holder)

 ```python
 from pyspark import SparkConf, SparkContext